strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Next to `Realm Settings` there are other sections we are interested in - `Groups`, `Roles`, `Clients` and `Users`.

 Under `Groups` we can see several groups that can be used to mark users as having some permissions.
+Groups are sets of users with name assigned.
+Typically they are used to geographically or organisationally compartmentalize users into organisations, organisational units, departments etc.

 In Keycloak the groups can be stored in an LDAP identity provider.
-That makes it possible to make some user a member of some group - through custom LDAP server admin UI for example, which grants them some permissions on Kafka resources.
+That makes it possible to make some user a member of some group - through a custom LDAP server admin UI for example, which grants them some permissions on Kafka resources.

-Under `Users` click on `View all users` button to see two users defined - `alice` and `bob`.
-They are both members of some group.
+Under `Users`, click on the `View all users` button and you will see two users defined - `alice` and `bob`. `alice` is a member of the `ClusterManager Group`, and `bob` is a member of `ClusterManager-cluster2 Group`.
 In Keycloak the users can be stored in an LDAP identity provider.

 Under `Roles` we can see several realm roles which can be used to mark users or clients as having some permissions.
 Roles are a concept analogous to groups.
+They are usually used to 'tag' users as playing organisational roles and having permissions that pertain to it.
-One exception in Keycloak is that roles can not be stored in an LDAP identity provider.
+In Keycloak the roles can not be stored in an LDAP identity provider - if that is your requirement then you should use groups instead.

 Under `Clients` we can see some additional clients configured - `kafka`, `kafka-cli`, `team-a-client`, `team-b-client`.
 The client with client id `kafka` is used by Kafka Brokers to perform the necessary OAuth2 communication for access token validation, and to authenticate to other Kafka Broker instances using OAuth2 client authentication.
-This client also contains Authorization Services resource definitions, policies and authorization scopes used to perform authorization on Kafka Brokers.
+This client also contains Authorization Services resource definitions, policies and authorization scopes used to perform authorization on the Kafka Brokers.

-The client with client id `kafka-cli` is a public client that can be used by command line tools when authenticating with username and password to obtain an access token or a refresh token.
+The client with client id `kafka-cli` is a public client that can be used by the Kafka command line tools when authenticating with username and password to obtain an access token or a refresh token.

-Clients `team-a-client`, and `team-b-client` are confidential clients representing services with partial access to Kafka topics.
+Clients `team-a-client`, and `team-b-client` are confidential clients representing services with partial access to certain Kafka topics.

-The authorization configuration is defined in `kafka` client under `Authorization` tab.
+The authorization configuration is defined in the `kafka` client under `Authorization` tab.
-This tab becomes visible when `Authorization Enabled` is turned on under `Settings` tab.
+This tab becomes visible when `Authorization Enabled` is turned on under the `Settings` tab.

 ## Authorization Services - Resources, Authorization Scopes, Policies and Permissions